mozilla-services/contile/tools/test/README.md

 ## Crafting tests

 Tests are included in the `TestAdm` class.
-Please note that returned values from a live server may differ significantly from the test data, so examining the return results may need be blocked by checking if `settings.get("noserver")` is not set.
+Please note that returned values from a live server may differ significantly from the test data, so examining the return results may need to be blocked by checking if `settings.get("noserver")` is not set.

 The server is started with the `CONTILE_TEST_MODE` flag set.
 This will prevent the server from using the remote ADM server and instead pull data from a test directory `./test_data`.
 This contains JSON formatted files.
 Names must contain only alphanumeric and `_`.
 Also note that the test server will use the `../../adm_settings_test.json` configuration file.
 Be sure that your test data responses meets the criteria specified in the `adm_settings_test.json` file.